GluuFederation/docs-ce-prod/docs/source/upgrade/index.md

-# Upgrade to Gluu Server 4.0
+# Upgrade to Gluu Server 4.0 Beta

 ## Overview
 The Gluu Server **cannot** be upgraded with a simple `apt-get upgrade`.
 You will need to either use our in-place upgrade script or explicitly install the new version and export/import your data.
 Find your existing version below for upgrade instructions to Gluu Server 4.0.